leiyangleon/FSH/README.md

 Python code -- Yang Lei (ylei@caltech.edu, leiyangfrancis@gmail.com), Tracy Whelen (twhelen@engin.umass.edu)
 Forest Stand Height Model -- Yang Lei, Paul Siqueira (siqueira@ecs.umass.edu)
-***NOTE: Besides contacting the authors via email, it is also recommended to ask any technical questions through creating an issue on GitHub (clicking on the "Issues" tab and then "New issue").***
+***NOTE: Besides contacting the authors via email, it is also recommended to ask any technical questions through creating an issue on GitHub (clicking on the "Issues" tab and then "New issue" or using the link https://github.com/leiyangleon/FSH/issues).***